 In an attempt to reduce the sting of inequality, the center-left government introduced a series of reforms to address the imbalance in services and benefits, only to be met with active opposition from the country’s elites.
 Tax reforms to increase education funding were vehemently opposed by business groups, while labor reforms were challenged in the courts by business owners and never made it through the Congress.
 Attempts to reform the pension system were derailed by a series of government corruption scandals and Pres.
 Bachelet’s own low approval ratings.

-With Bachelet’s successor to be elected this month (she is not eligible for re-election), Chile’s future is clouded.
+After Bachelet’s Party was swept out of office by conservative in mid-December, Chile’s future seems clouded.
 But one thing is apparent: the Chicago Boys’ economic model has hit the skids.
 A pure free-market approach can produce high rates of growth as resources are initially allocated more efficiently.
 But sustaining that growth usually requires good governance and a broad commitment to social inclusion.
 Unfortunately, Chile shows few signs of finding ways to make that happen.